-Depending on the country, usage of the Wireless LAN functionality may be restricted.
-For country-specific details, please refer to the Wireless LAN Regulations leaflet.
-The Wireless LAN PC functionality which is incorporated into this unit has passed Wi-Fi certification, and complies with the interoperability specifications established by WECA (Wi-Fi Alliance).
+In case your model is equipped with Wireless LAN, please read the Wireless LAN Regulations leaflet before activating the Wireless LAN functionality.
+The Wireless LAN functionality which is incorporated into this unit has passed Wi-Fi certification, and complies with the interoperability specifications established by WECA (Wireless Ethernet Compatibility Alliance).